wp-plugins/advanced-ads/readme.txt

 Don’t miss out on the new layout options to align ads and set margins Also fixed issues with languages and added Italien and German translation (partial)

-= 1.2.4 =

-Fixes bug that prevented to create and edit ad groups

-= 1.2.3 =

-Fixes a bug with the missing menu item